 Lisa Petruccelli was named the fifth head coach in the history of women's soccer at the University of Southern Maine in June 2006.
-In her first six seasons at the helm, she has guided the Huskies to a berth in the Little East Conference tournament four times.
+In her first nine seasons at the helm, she has guided the Huskies to a berth in the Little East Conference tournament six times.

 Petruccelli came to USM after serving as the women's soccer head coach at SUNY-Potsdam for two seasons (2004-2005).
 Prior to her time at Potsdam, she was an assistant coach at Bowdoin College for five seasons (1999-2003).